yvt/svgbobdoc/README.md

  - Using this macro increases the compilation time.
 The `enable` Cargo feature can be used to turn off the transformation and the dependencies' compilation.

-## Other forms of macros

-The macro is currently implemented as an attribute macro, which has restrictions, e.g., they cannot be attached to fields and non-inline modules.
-Other forms of macros were considered, but they were unusable for this purpose for the following reasons:

- - Function-like macros producing a part of an attribute (`#[svgbobdoc::doc!("...")]`): Macros in this position aren't expanded, causing a parsing error.

- - Function-like macros expanding to an attribute (`svgbobdoc::doc!("...")`):
-   Procedural macros cannot expand to an attribute.

-Therefore, despite its downsides, an attribute macro is the only working solution known at the moment.

 License: MIT/Apache-2.0